Homepage

 The rice that never arrives: The contrast between Díaz-Canel's tweets and Cuban reality

-The government proposes to hand over land to "people with money" to produce rice in Cienfuegos
+The government proposes to hand over land to "wealthy individuals" for rice production in Cienfuegos

-Díaz-Canel scolds Cuban agricultural producers: "It's not a lack of resources, it's a lack of will."
+Díaz-Canel admonishes Cuban agricultural producers: “It’s not a lack of resources, it’s a lack of will.”

-Artemisa opens its lands to Vietnam for export crops, while the Cuban tables remain empty
+Artemisa opens its lands to Vietnam for export crops, while Cuban tables remain empty

-Cuban livestock remains "in debt" to Fidel Castro, according to a veteran expert
+Cuban cattle ranching remains "in debt" to Fidel Castro, according to a veteran specialist

-Government seizes tons of bananas in Granma and faces heavy criticism: “It won’t reach the people anymore.”
+Government seizes tons of plantains in Granma and faces backlash: “It will no longer reach the people”

-Sugar production in Cuba has fallen again to its lowest level in over 100 years
+Sugar production in Cuba falls again to its lowest level in over 100 years

-Horse stolen, reward offered for its recovery in Santiago de Cuba
+A horse is stolen and a reward is offered for its recovery in Santiago de Cuba

 And where is the milk?
-Camagüey will end this year with a deficit of over one million liters
+Camagüey will close this year with a deficit of more than one million liters

-Livestock industry in crisis in Las Tunas due to non-compliance, mismanagement, and poor animal feeding practices
+Livestock in crisis in Las Tunas due to non-compliance, diversions, and poor management of animal feed

-Russian nanosilicon presented as a "miraculous" solution for agriculture in Cuba
+Russian nanosilicon is presented as a "miraculous" solution for agriculture in Cuba

-Poultry farming in Pinar del Río is not taking off, while eggs remain scarce and expensive
+Poultry farming in Pinar del Río struggles to take off, while eggs remain scarce and expensive

-Granma concludes a bitter harvest with only 27% of the expected sugar
+Granma concludes a bitter harvest with only 27% of the anticipated sugar

-State neglect and failed policies drive the livestock sector in Jobabo, Las Tunas, to collapse
+State negligence and failed policies are pushing the livestock sector in Jobabo, Las Tunas, toward collapse

 Camagüey produced only 4,000 tons of sugar in the recent harvest